 Alternatives to hair transplants include:

 - Minoxidil (Rogaine), which is available for purchase without a prescription.
-It can be used on both men and women.
+It can be used on men and women.

 - Low-level laser therapy, which can treat hair loss in both genders by stimulating cellular activity.
 It promotes hair retention and can strengthen weak hair.

 There’s no doubt about it: Hair transplants don’t come at a small cost — especially considering they may not work as well as you’d like.

-Remember, when it comes to cost that is affected by the skill of the surgeon, don’t skimp out.
+Remember, when it comes to cost that’s affected by the skill of the surgeon, don’t skimp out.
 Hiring the right surgeon, even if more expensive, can help you get the best results possible.

-Also keep in mind that, when it comes to initial treatment costs, many clinics may offer payment or financing plans to help make the treatment accessible to more people.
+Also keep in mind that when it comes to initial treatment costs, many clinics may offer payment or financing plans to help make the treatment accessible to more people.